cphyc/fortran-geometry/Readme.md

 As a side note, if the intersection volume is tiny w.r.t. the smallest volume, it is likely that you will get no point falling in the intersection and the code will erroneously report a non-existing intersection.

+You should this algorithm as a first attempt to get a quick-and-dirty answer.
+For more precise codes, it will probably be required to develop a more complex code.

 ## Need some more examples?

 You can read the test or send me an email to get more information.

 ## Licensing
 The code follows the MIT license.